cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 regression and classification models.
 It is primarily used in building decision trees.
 But building gradient boosting models on huge datasets (that sometimes contain more than 500,000 observations) is computationally onerous, not so efficient.

-"The name xgboost, though, actually refers to the engineering goal to push the limit of computations resources for boosted tree algorithms.
-Which is the reason why many people use xgboost". - says Tianqi Chen, creator of XGBoost (later received contributions from many developers) [@hid-sp18-401; @-XGBoost-gen].
-The description of XGBoost according to the software repository on github is "Scalable, Portable and Distributed Gradient Boosting (GBDT, GBRT or GBM) Library, for Python, R, Java, Scala, C++ and more" [@hid-; @sp18-401-XGBoost-git].
+> ``The name xgboost, though, actually refers to the engineering goal
+> to push the limit of computations resources for boosted tree
+> algorithms.
+Which is the reason why many people use xgboost''.

+- says Tianqi Chen, creator of XGBoost
+(later received contributions from many developers) [@hid-sp18-401-XGBoost-gen].
+The description of XGBoost according to the software repository on github is

+> ``Scalable, Portable and Distributed Gradient Boosting (GBDT, GBRT
+> or GBM) Library, for Python, R, Java, Scala, C++ and more''
+> [@hid-sp18-401-XGBoost-git].

 Zepplin
 =======